-Normal blood pH must be maintained within a narrow range of 7.35-7.45 to ensure the proper functioning of metabolic processes and the delivery of the right amount of oxygen to tissues.
+Normal blood pH must be maintained within a narrow range, typically 7.35-7.45, to ensure the proper functioning of metabolic processes and the delivery of the right amount of oxygen to tissues.
 Acidosis refers to an excess of acid in the blood that causes the pH to fall below 7.35, and alkalosis refers to an excess of base in the blood that causes the pH to rise above 7.45.
 Many conditions and diseases can interfere with pH control in the body and cause a person's blood pH to fall outside of healthy limits.

 The lungs and kidneys are the major organs involved in regulating blood pH.

 - The lungs flush acid out of the body by exhaling CO2.
 Raising and lowering the respiratory rate alters the amount of CO2 that is breathed out, and this can affect blood pH within minutes.

 - The kidneys excrete acids in the urine, and they regulate the concentration of bicarbonate (HCO3-, a base) in blood.
 Acid-base changes due to increases or decreases in HCO3- concentration occur more slowly than changes in CO2, taking hours or days.